Lithium-ion Battery Recycling Plant Setup in India

 What is Battery Recycling?

 Lead recovery from automotive and industrial scrap batteries for extracting 99.7% of lead.
-Production of lead oxides or in casting of grids/terminals to reuse again in the production of lead acid batteries involves basic operations-
+Production of lead oxides or in the casting of grids/terminals to reuse again in the production of lead acid batteries involves basic operations-

 - Collection and safe storage of batteries.